peterernicke/ML_Zoomcamp_2023_MidtermProject/README.md

 The model is provided as containerized web service that listens on port 9797.

 ## Reproducibility
-It's convvenient to track my progress using the Makefile, which provides all the necessary commands:
+It's convenient to track my progress using the Makefile, which provides all the necessary commands:
 1. To set up the environment, use "make environment" or follow the listed commands.
 2. Inspect the Jupyter notebook in the Notebook folder.
 3. Start model training of the final model with "make train", saving it in the Model folder.